cascadiacollections/randomuser/README.md

 * `genders` - string - "male" or "female" specifying gender to generate
 * `seed` - string - service will return same data for given seed

-## Examples

-Demos of the randomuser module are located in: [./examples](https://github.com/cascadiacollections/randomuser/tree/master/examples)

 ## Contributing

 Feel free to contribute!